ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 ```

 #### Avro Consumer
-Ballerina Kafka currently supports avro deserialization for generic records only.
+The Kafka implementation of Ballerina currently supports Avro deserialization only for generic records.
-Consumer will return `kafka:AvroGenericRecord` with the data when received from Avro.
+The Consumer will return `kafka:AvroGenericRecord` with the data received from Avro.

-Following is a sample consumer
+The following is a sample consumer.

 src/producer/main.bal:
 ```ballerina